IFRS 9 impairment regulation: How to prepare for the data tsunami

 By Martim Rocha, Advisory Business Solutions Manager, SAS Risk Center of Excellence

-The SAS white paper Achieving Optimal IFRS 9 Compliance provides the background to the issues and an approach to handling the latest ECL impairment standard.
-The principal impact on banks is the need to recognize ECL at all times for all financial instruments, and at individual- and grouped-asset levels.
+There are many issues and potential approaches to handling the latest ECL impairment standard.
+But the principal impact on banks is the need to recognize ECL at all times for all financial instruments, and at individual- and grouped-asset levels.
 Banks will have to update the ECL amounts at each reporting date to reflect changes in the credit risk of financial instruments.
 This will significantly increase the number and frequency of impairment calculations that must be performed and the amount of information that must be collected to do so.

 The amount of information surfacing will increase in a number of aspects of delivering the new impairment approach; for instance, higher granularity, forecast of future losses, new models and simulation requirements.

 The model to calculate ECL introduces the need to consider every financial instrument at an individual-asset level, which means a large amount of data needs to be collected and processed.
 While the need to collect data at the individual-asset level exists today in banks (e.g., capital calculations), the level of data granularity required for the IFRS 9 impairment process represents a new challenge for finance departments.
 It is also worth noting that the assessment of the impairment process will fall under the scope of statutory auditors, which is not the case with capital calculations.

 The new regulation implies banks will have to forecast future losses.
 In doing so, banks will have to pick each contract and project its behavior into the future, projecting the future cash flows for every asset they hold.
 This step will generate a significant amount of data.
 Even though this data might not need to be retained for a long period of time, the sheer fact that it needs to be generated creates an impact on the time to deliver and the storage space required.